donnybrilliant/install.sh/README.md

 ## Features

 - **Automated Installation:** Say goodbye to manually installing your favorite software and tools.
 This script automates the process, making your setup hassle-free.
+- **Brewfile Detection:** If you have a Brewfile present in the same folder as `install.sh` it will use that instead of the `config`file.
 - **Customizable Configuration:** Tailor the setup to your needs with a customizable configuration file.
 Choose the software and settings you want with ease.
 - **Comprehensive Setup:** From updating macOS, installing Homebrew and essential software, to configuring system preferences and Dock settings, this script covers all bases to get your macOS ready for use.
 - **No External Dependencies:** The script runs without the need for any external dependencies, ensuring a smooth setup process.